slaterdixon/sd_counties_riverside/README.md

 # East/West River Counties in SD
-This repository contains a convenient list of South Dakota counties and whether they are west or east of the Missouri River.
+The distinction between "East River" and "West River" is a [https://www.travelsouthdakota.com/trip-ideas/article/west-river-vs-east-river](https://www.travelsouthdakota.com/trip-ideas/article/west-river-vs-east-river) feature of South Dakota culture.
+This repository contains a convenient list of South Dakota counties and which "side" they belong to.
 The script used to generate the list is also provided.

 ![](./east_west_river_sd_counties.jpeg)